Almana no Kiseki

 The magical red jewel of Almana has been stolen from the village by a thief, transforming its inhabitants to stone in the process.
 As the adventurer Kaito you must get it back.
 There is no sense dancing around it, Kaito looks like Indiana Jones.
 If you were to show this to the average person it could easily be mistaken for a Temple of Doom game.
 You spend the majority of your time exploring caves and mines while fighting scorpions and such.
 The only thing missing is a whip.
 Thankfully Almana no Kiseki is far more interesting than its likely inspiration.

 The game’s claim to fame is its grappling hook mechanic.
 The hook has its quirks; it fires at a 45 degree angle for one.
 Once it hits a wall or platform it sticks, allowing you to climb or loosely jump off.
 You can only have one rope active at a time, so careful use is key.
 You’ll need to master its use as the game calls on it frequently.
 It would be easy to compare Almana no Kiseki to Bionic Commando but this actually came first.
-In fact the grappling mechanic can be traced back to Konami’s Roc n Rope from 1983!
+In fact the grappling mechanic traces back to Konami’s Roc n Rope from 1983!

 The game is definitely a trailblazer but like most titles that try something new it isn’t without flaws.
 The default jump is practically worthless which forces you to rely on the grappling hook.
 For short distances it is fine.
 It is the more distant platforms that pose an issue.
 In most cases you’ll have to jump and release the hook simultaneously but even then it will often fall short.
 Nailing the perfect line lacks the satisfaction of Capcom’s classic; it feels more like a happy accident than skill.